ueberdosis/tiptap/docs/api/editor.md

 ## Settings

 ### element
-The `element` specifies the HTML element the editor will be binded too.
+The `element` specifies the HTML element the editor will be binded to.
 The following code will integrate Tiptap with an element with the `.element` class:

 ```js
 import { Editor } from '@tiptap/core'